amanda-lang/amanda/README.md

 ![tests](https://github.com/stackswithans/amanda/workflows/tests/badge.svg)

 Amanda is a statically typed programming language with portuguese constructs.
-It is implemented using a Python backend (The source code is compiled/translated to Python and then executed) and was mainly made to help me get a feel for progamming language design and implementation.
+It is implemented using a Python compiler and a Rust VM.
 It's specifically designed to be used by portuguese speakers who are just getting started with programming.

 ## Build Instructions

-You can build the compiler directly in your machine using python 3.8 or higher.
+To build the project on your machine you need following:
+- Python 3.8+
+- Rust and Cargo v1.59.0+

 **On Windows**